ricardoheras/ricardoheras.github.io/_pages/about.md

 My research explores the fascinating links between quantum mechanics and classical electrodynamics, especially the topological and geometrical phenomena that connects them, such as the Aharonov-Bohm effect or geometric phases.

-Ultimately, my physics steems from ideas that seem true, beautiful, and necessary to me.
+Ultimately, my physics stems from ideas that seem true, beautiful, and necessary to me.